 Once aboard the craft, Boas claims his clothes were stripped off and his entire body was covered in a strange gel before being led into a semi-circular room, through a doorway that had strange red symbols written over it.

 Boas claimed to have memorized the symbols from the door way and later wrote them down for investigators.
+Strangely, they looks very slightly similar to those Penniston drew from memory after the Rendlesham Forest UFO incident.
 You can see the re- drawing of the symbols here:

 Once inside the room, one of the beings allegedly took samples of Boas’ blood, from his chin.
 Afterwards, he was taken to another room and left for about 90 minutes, during which time, a mysterious gas was pumped into the room, causing him to be violently ill.
 Most believe the gas was some kind of disinfectant, which if the story is true, would seem likely that it was an attempt to clean his body for any bacteria he had on him from earth so they could proceed with what happened next.